Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Experiments

 \subsection{Performance Comparison}

 As shown in Tab.~\ref{table1}, we compare RGTR to previous methods on QVHighlights.
 For a fair comparison, we report numbers for both the test and validation splits.
-Our RGTR achieves new state-of-the-art performance on all metrics.
-Specifically, RGTR outperforms the latest methods like CG-DETR, achieving 67.12\% at mAP@0.5 and 45.77\% at mAP@0.75 on the test dataset.
-Particularly, the average mAP score of 45.53\% on the test dataset marks a significant improvement over UVCOM by 2.35\%.
-On the validation dataset, RGTR also maintains its lead.
-The notable performance advantages of RGTR demonstrate the effectiveness of anchor pairs with explicit regional priors.
+Our method achieves new state-of-the-art performance on almost all metrics.
+Specifically, RGTR outperforms the latest methods like LLMEPET~\cite{jiang2024prior}, achieving 67.12\% at mAP@0.5 and 45.53\% at $\text{mAP}_{avg}$ on the test split.
+On the validation split, RGTR also maintains its lead.
+The notable performance advantages of RGTR demonstrate the effectiveness of anchor pairs with explicit regional guidance.

-Tab.~\ref{table2} and Tab~\ref{table3} present comparisons on TACoS and Charades-STA.
-Our RGTR achieves the best performance on TACoS.
-On Charades-STA, RGTR also maintains its competitiveness regardless of whether 2D features (VGG) or multimodal pre-trained features (SF+C) are used.
+Tab.~\ref{table2} presents comparisons on TACoS and Charades-STA.
+Our method achieves the best performance on TACoS.
+On Charades-STA, RGTR also maintains its competitiveness.
 However, we observe that while our results are notably superior on QVHighlights, the margin is slightly reduced on TACoS and Charades-STA.
-We attribute this to the biased distribution on Charades-STA and TACoS compared to QVHighlights, resulting in less diversity learned by anchor pairs.
-We also provide results of RGTR on the anti-biased Charades-STA in the supplemental material.
+We attribute this to the biased distribution of the two datasets compared to QVHighlights, resulting in less query diversity learned by anchor pairs.